Schooling & Early Career:

 - Forecasting: Produce automated sales forecasts across product lines and geographies.

 - Price optimization: Establish statistical bases for price and discount guidance on product configurations.

 Outside of his direct responsibilities, Bryan is active in fostering internal and local Data Science communities.
 Examples of his engagements:

 Bryan created this blog as a place to document some of his ideas and learning.
-He wanted to do so in a way that was consistent with the open tutorials, books, and communities he has learned from over the course of his career.
+He wanted to do so in a way that was consistent with the open tutorials, books, software, and communities he has learned from over the course of his career.